 - 1. Upon request, students will have the right to inspect their assessed work during a period of at least 20 working days after the announcement of the results of a written examination or the assessment of a practical exercise.
+During the inspection of the assessed work, it is not permitted to copy the underlying examination questions.
 Students intending to appeal against the assessment of their work will be issued with a copy of the assessed work. - 2.
 During the period mentioned in Section 1, all students who have participated in the examination can become acquainted with the questions and assignments of the relevant examination, as well as with the standards that form the basis of the assessment. - 3.
 The examiner can determine that the inspection or cognizance intended in Sections 1 and 2 will take place at a preestablished place and at a pre-established time. - 4.
 Students proving that they were unable to appear at such an established place and time because of circumstances outside of their control will be offered another possibility, if possible within the period mentioned in Section 1.
 The place and times mentioned in the first sentence will be made known in good time.